-CRD IV, in implementing Basel III, introduces standards that are significantly more stringent than the requirements that previously existed and is intended to increase the quality and quantity of capital, require increased capital against derivative positions and introduce a capital conservation buffer, a counter-cyclical buffer, a new liquidity framework (liquidity coverage ratio ('LCR') and net stable funding ratio ('NSFR')) as well as a leverage ratio.
+CRD IV, in implementing Basel III, introduces standards that are significantly more stringent than the requirements that previously existed and is intended to increase the quality and quantity of capital, require increased capital against derivative positions and introduce a capital conservation buffer, a counter-cyclical buffer, systemic risk buffer, a new liquidity framework (liquidity coverage ratio ('LCR') and net stable funding ratio ('NSFR')) as well as a leverage ratio.
 The LCR addresses the sufficiency of high quality liquid assets to meet short-term liquidity needs under a specified acute stress scenario which may not fall below 100% of the estimated net cash outflows for the following 30 days.
 The NSFR requires that banks maintain a stable funding profile in relation to their on- and off-balance sheet activities, i.e. that long-term assets are covered with sufficient stable funding.
 The leverage ratio is defined as Tier-1 capital divided by a measure of non-risk weighted assets (including specific off-balance sheet items).
-In January 2014, the Basel Committee on Banking Supervision announced a modified method for calculating leverage ratios, which will result in an increase in leverage ratios and will apply to banks with effect from 1 January 2018.
+In January 2014, the Basel Committee on Banking Supervision announced a modified method for calculating leverage ratios, which will result in an increase in leverage ratios.
+The leverage ratio requirements will be phased in with initially a reporting period, a disclosure obligation as of 1 January 2015 and the migration to a binding harmonized requirement on 1 January 2018.
 If Basel III is followed under CRD IV, the leverage ratio may not fall below 3%, though there is still uncertainty as to the exact percentage and scope of the leverage ratio under CRD IV.
 The EU rules deviate from the Basel III rules in certain aspects (e.g. in imposing an additional systemic risk buffer) and (in respect of some provisions) provide national flexibility to apply more stringent prudential requirements than set in the EU (or Basel) framework.
 For example, with respect to the leverage ratio percentage, the Dutch government has announced that it wishes to implement a leverage ratio of at least 4% for significant Dutch banks, a percentage which the Dutch Minister of Finance has explicitly indicated will not apply to NWB Bank, given its specific business model of lending exclusively to municipal governments and public entities.
 The ultimate aim of Basel III/CRD IV is to reduce leverage in order to bring institutions' weighted assets more in line with their Tier-1 capital.